 Sitting on the plateau looking over the canyon gave me perspective on how far we had come in three days and how much of the canyon remained.
 On the walk back to the campsite, I could see flickering lights far in the distance.

 We were up once again by about 4a eating breakfast, packing up our gear for the last time and getting our feet taped up.
-I made the executive decision to sleep with my boots on, because I have the feeling that once that left boot comes off, no amount of ace wrap at KT tape will make it fit in again.
+I made the executive decision to sleep with my boot on, because I had the feeling that once that left boot comes off, no amount of ace wrap or athletic tape will make it fit in again.

 It wasn’t a terribly long and arduous hike from Indian Gardens to the Bright Angel Trail Head.
-This particular section is popular with day hikers and the like.
-ANd by 10 am…we were D.O.N.E
+This particular section is popular with day hikers and as such is usually pretty crowded.
+By 10 am… we were D.O.N.E

 A lot of people don’t like for group activities to end.
 They’ll hang around, take picture with, exchange numbers, and promise to stay in touch.
 It rarely happens though.
 For me, though, after being with strangers for four days, I really just want to be alone.
 However, this time, I had to hang out with people just a little while longer so that I could hitch a ride to the nearest urgent care clinic to confirm the obvious.